james-cole/manifold-lab/content/authors/florence_townend/_index.md

 - PhD Students
 ---

-Florence Townend is an MRes/PhD student at University College London, enrolled in the AI Enabled Healthcare CDT at the Institute of Health Informatics and based in the Centre for Medical Imaging Computing (CMIC).
+Florence Townend is a PhD student at University College London, enrolled in the AI Enabled Healthcare CDT at the Institute of Health Informatics and based in the Centre for Medical Imaging Computing (CMIC).